-For details on what result is generated by the different instructions, see Shift Operations on page 3-8.
+For details of what result is generated by the different instructions, see Shift operations on page 3-6.

 In these instructions, Rd, Rm, and Rs must only specify R0-R7.
 For non-immediate instructions, Rd and Rm must specify the same register.